-Non-Executive Chairman, LLB, LLM (Age 56)
+Non-Executive Chairman, LLB, LLM (Age 58)

 Mr Cornelius is an experienced international corporate lawyer and company director.
 He was a partner with a major international law firm from 2000 to 2010 and resided in China from 1993 until 2017.
-In 2010, Mr Cornelius commenced his public company career as company director and is currently a director and non-executive chairman of Buxton Resources Ltd since 29 November 2010 and Element 25 Ltd since 30 June 2011.
+In 2010, Mr Cornelius commenced his public company career as company director and is currently a director and non-executive chairman of Buxton Resources Ltd since 29 November 2010.
 Mr Cornelius has been a director of Danakali Ltd since 15 July 2014 and is currently the Executive Chairman.
-Mr Cornelius is also non-executive director of First Tin PLC since 7 April 2022.